 Massage therapists must be licensed to practice in most states, and licensure requires graduation from an accredited massage therapy program or the equivalent amount of training, a minimum number of training hours, and passing the Federation of State Massage Therapy Board’s Massage & Bodywork Licensing Examination (MBLEx).

-Though certification is not required to practice massage therapy, those seeking to become certified in massage therapy can do so by passing the National Certification Board for Therapeutic Massage and Bodywork’s (NCBTMB) Board Certified Therapeutic Massage and Bodywork (BCTMB) exam.
+Though certification is not required to practice massage therapy, those seeking to become certified in massage therapy can pass the National Certification Board for Therapeutic Massage and Bodywork’s (NCBTMB) Board Certified Therapeutic Massage and Bodywork (BCTMB) exam.
 Qualifying for the BCTMB requires graduation from an NCBTMB-approved school (or the equivalent) and proof of licensure in the applicant’s state of practice.

-A Reiki practitioner uses attunement and their hands to open energy channels, clear energy blockages, and trigger the body’s natural healing ability by focusing the heat and energy within a client’s body toward places that need healing.
-Reiki is an ancient Japanese methodology that can be used to foster stress relief, relaxation, better sleep, inner peace, pain relief, and general improvements in physical, mental, and spiritual wellness.
+Reiki practitioners use attunement and their hands to open energy channels, clear energy blockages, and trigger the body’s natural healing ability by focusing the heat and energy within a client’s body toward places that need healing.
+Reiki is an ancient Japanese methodology that can foster stress relief, relaxation, better sleep, inner peace, pain relief, and general improvements in physical, mental, and spiritual wellness.

 Becoming a Reiki practitioner requires moving through three levels of Reiki training: Shodun, Okuden, and Shinpiden.
 Level 1 (Shodun) is Reiki performed on the self; Level 2 (Okuden) opens the student to deeper Reiki self-practice and practicing on others; and Level 3 (Shinpiden) is where a student can achieve enough mastery to attune others to Reiki practice.

-To practice Reiki professionally, some states require Reiki-specific certification in energy and healing from the Reiki Licensing Board (RLB), while other states group Reiki into the massage therapy profession and require a massage therapy license.
-For new Reiki practitioners, the RLB offers instruction in the three Reiki levels that culminate in two years of licensure and certification.
-RLB also offers self-taught or practicing reiki professionals the ability to sit for licensure and certification without programming.
+To practice Reiki professionally, some states require Reiki-specific certification in energy and healing from the Reiki Licensing Board (RLB.
+The RLB offers instruction in the three Reiki levels for new Reiki practitioners, culminating in two years of licensure and certification.
+Self-taught or practicing reiki professionals can sit for licensure and certification without programming.

 Tai Chi or Qigong Instructor